Cavoodle Dog Breed Info [ aka Cavapoo]

 Their origin is disputed between France and Germany but regardless of any controversies, Poodles are among the best dogs in the world.
 They are intellectual, sociable, friendly, and highly trainable dogs, and are highly recommended for families that have children.

-Because of its intelligence, sociable behaviour and low-shedding coat, Poodle is crossbred with over 100 different pure dog breeds.
+Because of their intelligence, sociable behaviour and low-shedding coat, Poodles are crossbred with many other dog breeds.
 Some of them are Shih Poo (Shih Tzu cross), Groodle (Golden Retriever cross) and St. Berdoodle.

 Cavoodle Pros and Cons:

-Before getting a new dog breed, it’s very important to learn about the pros and cons to avoid any future problems related to health and behaviour.
+Before getting a new dog breed, it’s very important to get to know about the pros and cons to avoid any future problems related to health and behaviour.
 So, let’s find Cavoodle or Cavapoo’s Pros and Cons below.

 Pros: